diversify/janu/README.md

 This is a game that will help you broaden your taste in music.

-Checkout the demo at: http://saturn-diversify.herokuapp.com
+Check out the demo at: http://saturn-diversify.herokuapp.com

 # How to get started